 In addition to the fees that automatically come with credit card transactions, these transactions can sometimes lead to additional fees.
 If a customer looks back over their receipt or credit card statement and thinks something is wrong, you’ll have to pay to go through the various parties involved to investigate the issue and settle it with the customer.
 Chargebacks only occur with credit card payments, so when you encourage customers to pay in cash, you reduce the risk of a chargeback.

 How We Use Cash Discounts

-At Velocity Merchant Services, also known as VMS, we help you take full advantage of the benefits a cash discount can offer.
+At Velocity Merchant Services, we help you take full advantage of the benefits a cash discount can offer.
 With our cash discount program, you never have to worry about what fee you’ll be charged for various transactions.

-Instead, we raise all your prices by 4%, covering the cost of any potential fees if someone were to pay with a credit card.
+Instead, we raise all your prices by 4%, covering potential fees if someone pays with a credit card.
 If someone pays in cash, check or debit card, they’ll get 4% off.
 In other words, the price increase will be waived since there won’t be a processing fee to account for.
 We’ll also provide you with the signage to inform your customers of the program, so there is no confusion, and they can take advantage of a cash discount.

 Process Payments With VMS

 With more than two decades of experience, VMS is a trusted source of merchant solutions that can help your business thrive.
 Our processing solutions equip you to accept a variety of payment types, so you never miss out on potential business.
 You can also take advantage of one of our Clover devices to help you facilitate your sales.

 When you partner with VMS for credit card processing, we’ll help you implement a cash discount program, so you never lose money to processing fees.
 Plus, your customers will feel like they’re getting a bargain when they pay with cash.
 It’s a win-win situation for both you and your customers.
 Contact us today to learn more.